hyatt03/Mac-ESP8266-Explorer/README.md

 - Integrate keyboard shortcuts to increase productivity.
 - Recreate relevant functionality through the top bar menu.
 - Optimize performance of syntax highlighting.
+- Add lint and possibly other static analysis of source code.

 ## References
 This app is based on working with the ESP8266, along with [NodeMCU](https://github.com/nodemcu/nodemcu-firmware).